whitej42/NetManager/README.md

 ### Online Version
 There is a working version of this application online with a full working network and user accounts.
 The information on how to access the site is listed below.
-### If the server is down or for the test network is not responding, please send an email to james.white-12@students.plymouth.ac.uk and the issue will be rectified immediately.
 Please avoid clicking multiple times during long loading process (keep an eye on the browser refresh icon).
 GET & POST requests are chargeable to the lead developer so please bare this in mind.
 You are free to use the application how you please.

 #### URL: